-The visual differentiation is well implemented but the skills are a bit too similar.
+There are clear visual differences between the characters, but their skillsets are too similar.
 This is the game’s main weak point.
 Apart from that, the experience of playing Throne of Darkness is both memorable and addictive.
-For the early 2000s, this game was a masterpiece.
-And it continues to be fun even to this day.

 5. SHOGUN: Total War

-The interval is 1467 – 1615 and every province is fighting for total control of the country.
+The time period is 1467 – 1615 and every province is fighting for total control of the country.
 Many powerful leaders are vying for power and you are one of them.
-Your goal is to become the Shogun or the leader of Japan and to do this you must be smart in many different ways: tactically, strategically, politically, etc.
+Your goal is to become the Shogun or the leader of Japan and to do this you must be brutally smart.

-In Shogun: Total War, a lot is decided on the battlefield.
+In Shogun: Total War, battles are make or break.
 And the battles are quite realistic, with thousands of units and all sorts of terrain.
-If you have a Napoleonic mind that knows how to make perfect use of an army and exploit the weaknesses of the enemy’s formation, this game will feel incredibly fun.
+If you have a Napoleonic mind that knows how to make perfect use of an army and exploit the weaknesses of the enemy’s formation, this game will be incredibly fun for you.

-Prior to getting to fight, you need to raise an army.
-And that requires the development of your provinces and their economies, the construction of certain buildings, and a lot of time.
+Prior to getting to fight, you need to raise an army, which requires the development of your provinces and their economies, the construction of certain buildings, and a lot of effective time management.

 The action takes place in seasons.
 Each time you end your turn, a season passes.
 The music that accompanies the 4 seasons is majestic and creates a sublime atmosphere.

-On top of all this, there is diplomacy, spying, and assassination.
-Used well, they can turn the tide of important battles.
+On top of all this, you can try using diplomacy, spying, and even assassination to solve problems.
+Used well, these techniques can turn the tide of important battles.

 6. Assassin’s Creed Odyssey

-But for anyone who loves the historical setting, Assassin’s Creed Odyssey is a masterpiece.
-The attention to detail demonstrated by the creators of this game is phenomenal.
+But for anyone who loves games with historical settings, Assassin’s Creed Odyssey is a masterpiece.
+The attention to detail that the creators of this game put in is phenomenal.
 Playing AC Odyssey makes you feel like you’re living in Ancient Greece.

 The battles in this game are quite realistic and will require you to carefully calculate your movements.
-The system is not as unforgiving as that of Elden Ring, but it’s quite brutal and can easily overwhelm you when you’re fighting multiple enemies at once.
+The system is not as unforgiving as, say, a Soulsborne game, but it’s quite brutal and can easily overwhelm you when you’re fighting multiple enemies at once.

 This game is worth playing for a lot of different reasons.
 The music is great, the visuals are impeccable, and the historic references are on point.
 The only thing that’s not top-notch is the story.
-A lot of the people that complained about Assassin’s Creed Odyssey did not enjoy it and felt like the quests were too repetitive.
+It can be repetitive in places and some of the writing isn’t fantastic.

 Overall, this is a game created for a certain niche.
-If you want something that’s more in line with AC’s style, try playing Assassin’s Creed Valhalla or Assassin’s Creed IV: Black Flag.
+If you want something that’s more in line with Assassin’s Creed’s typical style, try playing Assassin’s Creed Valhalla or Assassin’s Creed IV: Black Flag.

 7. God of War (2018)

 One of the aspects that makes God of War such a great game is its story.
 Kratos must fight for his survival and teach his son to do the same.
-We’ve already seen how powerful games like these can be in Titanfall 2.
-The emotional bond that develops between the main character and his robot (Titan) is incredible.
+Fans of games like Ghost of Tsushima will appreciate the depth and emotional level of the story that God of War tells.

 8. Onimusha Warlords

-Onimusha Warlords is another hack and slash, action-adventure set in the Japanese culture.
+Onimusha Warlords is another hack-and-slash, action-adventure set in Japan.
 This game excels at being both captivating and horrific.
-If you love the mythology of this culture, the game is guaranteed to give you a good time, even though it may scare you occasionally.
+If you love Japanese mythology, the game is sure to be a hit for you, even though it can be scary at times.

-Onimusha Warlords was first released in the year 2001 but it received a remaster in the year 2019.
+Onimusha Warlords first came out in 2001 but it was remastered in 2019.
 The remaster makes it a lot better visually, but it doesn’t radically change its fighting system.